seanclen/hr-strategies/src/pages/blog/2021-07-01-new-filing-deadline-for-2019-and-2020-eeo-1-component-1-data-collection.md

 templateKey: blog-post
 title: New Filing Deadline for 2019 and 2020 EEO-1 Component 1 Data Collection
 date: 2021-07-01T19:39:29.231Z
-description: The deadline to submit and certify 2019 and the 2020 EEO-1 Component 1 data has been changed.
-The new filing deadline is now Monday, August 23, 2021.
+description: New Filing Deadline for 2019 and 2020 EEO-1 Component 1 Data Collection
 tags:
   - EEO-1 Component Data
 ---